-Sequential methods, also referred to as digital filters, are usually based on time series linear models, such as autoregressive (AR) and Moving Average (MA) models, or a combination of both (ARMA), and their multivariate version (VAR, VMA and VARMA, respectively).
+Sequential methods, also referred to as digital filters, are usually based on time series linear models, such as autoregressive (AR) and Moving Average (MA) models, or a combination of both (ARMA), and their multivariate versions (VAR, VMA and VARMA, respectively).
 Compared to spectral methods, sequential methods are less intensive in computational requirements during the synthesis, as only the model coefficients need to be stored.
-In addition, synthesis is a sequential process that can be stopped at a desired lenght of the time series, and restarted later to lengthen the simulation.
+In addition, synthesis is a sequential process that can be stopped at a desired length of the time series and restarted later to lengthen the simulation.
 However, the determination of the model coefficients may demand high computational memory for multi-dimensional and/or multivariate problems.
-Model coefficients can be derived from a predefined target covariance function defined in time and/or space\footnote{For simplicity, we will refer only to univariate time series from here on, unless stated otherwise}, though some approaches introduce spectral information as input as well, see \cite{Spanos1981,Spanos1983}.
-Another advantage of sequential methods, is that AR, MA and ARMA models have theoretical expressions of their autocovariance and PSD functions, that can be computed directly from the model coefficients.
-This fact allows comparing directly the target autocovariance function with the model theoretical autocovariance function to assess the reliability of the model in reproducing the desired statistical information, while this comparison for the spectral methods is based on sample functions estimated from a finite number of finite-length realisations, subjected to aliasing and leakage effects.
-It is remarked that, in the context of stationary random processes, both spectral and sequential methods can be applied regardless the form of the input information, since the power spectrum and the autocovariance function are Fourier pairs, thus they are two forms of providing the same information.
-However, going from a PSD to an autocovariance function (and viceversa), except for particular cases that admit a theoretical formulation, requires numerical implementations of the corresponding Fourier transform.
-For this reason, spectral methods are usually applied to problems where the input information is provided in the frequency domain, while time domain descriptions of a random process represent natural inputs for sequential methods.
+Model coefficients can be derived from a predefined target autocovariance function defined in time and/or space\footnote{For simplicity, we will refer only to univariate time series from here on, unless stated otherwise}, though some approaches introduce spectral information as input as well, see \cite{Spanos1981,Spanos1983}.